 Every obviously strategy-proof mechanism is strategy-proof.
 In fact, a stronger claim holds: Every obviously strategy-proof mechanism is \textit{weakly group strategy-proof}, meaning that no coalition of players can jointly deviate and all strictly benefit.
 We will prove the contrapositive.
 Suppose the mechanism is not weakly group strategy-proof.
 Then there exists a strategy profile and a deviating coalition, such that the deviation is strictly profitable for every member.
 Along the resulting path-of-play, consider the first coalition member to deviate from the truthful strategy.
 That player strictly benefits, so at that information set, one possible outcome from the deviating strategy is strictly better than one possible outcome from the truthful strategy.
 It follows that the truthful strategy is not obviously dominant, which completes the proof.

-Obvious strategy-proofness pins down the extensive form of the ascending auction.
-That is, suppose we restrict attention to auctions that are efficient (allocating the object to a bidder with maximal value) and in which only the winning bidder makes payments.
-In that class, an extensive-form mechanism is OSP if \textit{and only if} it is an ascending auction \citep[p.~576--582]{NSC_2023}.\footnote{Alternatively, the ascending auction can be characterized as the only strategy-proof mechanism that is incentive-compatible for the auctioneer \citep{akbarpour2020credible}.} Under weaker restrictions, one can characterize OSP mechanisms as `personal-clock auctions', a larger class that includes ascending auctions, descending-price reverse auctions, and some hybrid formats \citep{li2017obviously}.
-Roughly, in a personal-clock auction each participant chooses between clinching a sure thing (\textit{e.g.}~leaving empty-handed) and a tentative alternative with a price that gets steadily worse for the participant (\textit{e.g.}~bidding to buy the object at a price that increases each round).
+Obvious strategy-proofness characterizes the ascending auction.
+Suppose that we restrict attention to auctions that are efficient (allocating the object to a bidder with maximal value) and in which only the winning bidder makes payments.
+In that class, an extensive-form mechanism is obviously strategy-proof if and only if it is an ascending auction \citep[p.~576--582]{NSC_2023}.

+Under weaker restrictions, one can characterize obviously strategy-proof mechanisms as `personal-clock auctions', a larger class that includes ascending auctions, descending-price reverse auctions, and some hybrid formats \citep{li2017obviously}.
+Roughly, in a personal-clock auction, each participant chooses between clinching a sure thing (for example, leaving empty-handed) and a tentative alternative with a price that gets steadily worse for the participant (for example, bidding to buy the object at a price that increases each round).